-As the 1890s began, two of the key thinkers on each side of the righteousness by faith/law in Galatians issue agreed on the derived divinity of Jesus.
-E. J. Waggoner wrote in his 1890 Christ and His Righteousness, "There was a time when Christ proceeded forth and came from God... but that time was so far back in the days of eternity that to finite comprehension it is practically without beginning."
-In 1898, Uriah Smith wrote in Looking Unto Jesus, "God alone is without beginning.
-At the earliest epoch when a beginning could be,-a period so remote that to finite minds it is essentially eternity,-appeared the Word."
-13 and the idea that in Christ was the "fullness of the Godhead bodily."
-He also described Christ as "'the eternal Word.'"
-14 Though he avoided the word Trinity, in 1899 he wrote, "God is one.
+As the 1890's began, two of the key thinkers on each side of the righteousness by faith/law in Galatians issue agreed on the derived divinity of Jesus.
+E. J. Waggoner wrote in his 1890 Christ and His Righteousness, "There was a time when Christ proceeded forth and came from God . . . but that time was so far back in the days of eternity that to finite comprehension it was practically without beginning."
+In 1898 Uriah Smith wrote in Looking Unto Jesus, "God alone is without beginning.
+At the earliest epoch when a beginning could be,--a period so remote that to finite minds it is essentially eternity,--appeared the Word."

+The period after the 1888 Minneapolis General Conference saw a new emphasis on Jesus and the plan of salvation.
+This naturally led to a consideration of His deity and what it meant for the redemption of humanity.
+A. T. Jones was among the first (with the significant exception of Ellen White) to suggest that Christ was eternally pre-existent.
+Jones emphasized Colossians 2:9 and the idea that in Christ was the "fullness of the Godhead bodily."
+He also described Christ as "the eternal Word."
+Though he avoided the word "Trinity," in 1899 he wrote: "God is one.
 Jesus Christ is one.
 The Holy Spirit is one.
 And these three are one: there is no dissent nor division among them."
-15

-The period after the 1888 Minneapolis General Conference saw a new emphasis on Jesus and the plan of salvation.
-This led to a consideration of His deity and what it meant for the redemption of humanity.
-A. T. Jones was among the first (with the exception of Ellen White) to suggest that Christ was eternally preexistent.
-Jones emphasized Colossians 2:9 (http://biblia.com/bible/niv/Colossians%202.9)

-Ellen White played a prophetic role in confirming the eternal deity of Jesus and the Three-Person Godhead.
+Ellen White played a prophetic role in confirming the eternal deity of Jesus and the three-person Godhead.
 As early as 1878, she referred to Jesus as the "eternal Son of God."
-In The Desire of Ages, she wrote, "[Christ] announced Himself to be the self-existent One" and "In Christ is life, original, unborrowed, underived."
+In Desire of Ages she wrote: "[Christ] announced Himself to be the self-existent One" and "In Christ is life, original, unborrowed, underived."
 She wrote of the Holy Spirit as the "Third Person of the Godhead."
-Ellen White played an important role in urging the church toward a biblical trinitarian position.
-However, for years after the publication of The Desire of Ages, the church generally avoided these and other statements.
-While she never used the term Trinity in her published writings, she repeatedly conveyed the concept.
+Ellen White played an important role in urging the church toward a biblical Trinitarian position.
+However, for years after the publication of Desire of Ages, the church generally avoided these and other statements.
+While she never used the term "Trinity" in her published writings, she repeatedly conveyed the concept.

-M. L. Andreasen questioned whether Ellen White had actually written some of her statements in The Desire of Ages and other books.
+M. L. Andreasen questioned whether Ellen White had actually written some of her statements in Desire of Ages and other books.
 During 1909, Andreasen spent three months at Elmshaven, California, and was convinced of the accuracy of her published position.19

-From 1900 to 1931: Transition and conflict
+From 1900 to 1931: Transition and Conflict

 During the first three decades of the twentieth century, the church remained divided in its position on the deity of Christ.
-The use of the word Trinity in print continued to be avoided.
-W. W. Prescott and A.T.
-Jones, both editors of the Advent Review and Sabbath Herald, were key supporters of the full and eternal deity of Jesus.
-During the 1890s, Prescott was slower than Jones to accept the new view.
-But after 1900, as editor of the Advent Review and Sabbath Herald, he published articles on the personhood and eternal nature of the Father, Son, and the Holy Spirit.
-Still Prescott believed that Jesus had a derived existence from God the Father.
-At the 1919 Bible Conference, he presented a series of eight devotionals for the conference titled "The Person of Christ" that expressed this view.
-Careful discussion at this conference showed that there were varying opinions.
-21
+The use of the word "Trinity" in print continued to be avoided.
+W. W. Prescott and F. M. Wilcox, both editors of the Review and Herald, were key supporters of the full and eternal deity of Jesus.
+During the 1890s Prescott was slower than Jones to accept the new view.
+But after 1900, as editor of the Review and Herald, he published articles on the personhood, and eternal nature of the Father, Son, and the Holy Spirit.20 Still Prescott believed that Jesus had a derived existence from God the Father.
+At the 1919 Bible Conference he presented a series of eight devotionals for the conference titled "The Person of Christ" that expressed this view.
+Careful discussion at this conference showed that there were varying opinions.21